yuernestliu/LadderpathCalculator/README.md

 ## Usage

-For a quick start on how to use the ladderpath calculation tool, navigate to the "Ladderpath-codes" folder and see the provided README for more detailed usage and options.
+For a quick start on how to use the ladderpath calculation tool, navigate to the **LadderpathCalculator** folder and see the provided README for more detailed usage and options.
 Quick example:

 ```python
 import ladderpath